Welcome to AUM!

 Syllabus

 Every course has a syllabus, which functions both as an informative document about the course and as a sort of contract with your professor.
 The professor agrees to adhere to the policies in the syllabus, and they are expecting that you will also adhere to those policies and expectations.
 Syllabi typically include basic information about the course and professor such as the meeting time, place, and the professor’s contact information.
 They communicate information about the content of the class like the learning objectives, required textbooks, grading scale, and course schedule.
-Some professors will add content to Blackboard, including due dates for assignments.
+Some professors will add content to Canvas, including due dates for assignments.
 Other professors will expect you to look at the syllabus and keep up with the due dates and assignments on your own.
 Finally, the syllabus also communicates the particular policies and expectations for that course.
 Some professors have particular policies related to attendance, late work, participation, and class conduct.

 You should thoroughly read all your syllabi in the first week of class.
-They should be posted to Blackboard, but you may have to wait until the first day of class to receive the syllabus from your professor.
+They should be posted to Canvas, but you may have to wait until the first day of class to receive the syllabus from your professor.
 When you have a question about a course–a due date, a class policy, or a question about the textbook–look first to the syllabus to see if it will answer your question before reaching out to your professors.

 Class Attendance and Promptness